PyRepair/maniple/training-data/summarize-experiment-v2/thefuck/3/prompt_response_response_9.md

         return u'Fish Shell {}'.format(version)
 ```

-This fix changes the command used to get the Fish shell version from "echo $FISH_VERSION" to "--version", which should provide the correct version information.
-Additionally, it eliminates the mock objects and uses the actual Popen functionality.

-With this fix, the function will pass the failing test and satisfy the expected input/output variable information.
-It should also successfully resolve the issue reported in the GitHub link provided.
+This fix updates the command to retrieve the Fish shell version by using `['fish', '--version']`, which should output the correct version string.
+This corrected function should now pass the failing test and satisfy the expected input/output variable information provided.
+Additionally, it should also resolve the issue posted in GitHub.